Skip to main content

 NCAA

 Come explore the world of big ideas in English IV, where you are able to choose which path you will travel first as you explore highly engaging, thematic units.
 Each path will guide you through a series of literary pieces that allow you to analyze the political, social, economic, and cultural messages of its time as well as its relevance to the world you live in today.
-Each path revolves around a central theme.

 Duration